 Insurance + Healthcare

-“Ransomware emerged as a significant threat on the worldwide stage in 2017, but new variants will challenge healthcare organizations well into 2018, with some versions of new Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. not even needing a network to distribute themselves throughout an organization.
+“Ransomware emerged as a significant threat on the worldwide stage in 2017, but new variants will challenge healthcare organizations well into 2018, with some versions of new Malware: Software that is intended to damage or disable computers and computer systems. not even needing a network to distribute themselves throughout an organization.
 Matt Sherman, a malware outbreak specialist at Symantec, notes that while the healthcare sector is particularly vulnerable, ransomware is everywhere, including the business associates within healthcare and other industries.
 Any time a healthcare organization selects a new partner, it must assess whether the security controls of the partner match the organization’s controls.”